Why we’re proposing parliamentary system- lawmaker - Vanguard News Nigeria

 A member of House of Representatives Mr Kinsley Chinda (PDP-Rivers), says adopting parliamentary system will help reduce corruption and address frictions among different arms of government in Nigeria.

-Chinda, who led 71 other lawmakers to sponsor a bill to revert the county to parliamentary system at the House in December 2018, disclosed this while speaking in Abuja on Tuesday.
+Chinda, who led 71 other lawmakers to sponsor a bill aimed at reverting the county to parliamentary system at the House in December 2018, disclosed this while speaking with newsmen in Abuja on Tuesday.

 He said the idea was out of the need to curb frictions and ensure synergy among arms of government.